AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/aem-users.md

 ## Log Into AEM {#login-aem}

-As an AEM author, you will need to log into AEM to begin creating content.
+As an AEM author, you need to log into AEM to begin creating content.

 1. Navigate to Cloud Manager's login page at [`https://my.cloudmanager.adobe.com`.](https://my.cloudmanager.adobe.com/)